itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.5.2 =
-This release improves some internal definitions and now shows inherited capabilities for groups.
+This release improves some user interface elements, some internal definitions and now shows inherited capabilities for groups.